-Swim Across America, Inc., an organization of volunteer swimmers and friends and family members of cancer patients that raises money for cancer research through swim events, has funded a laboratory at the Johns Hopkins Kimmel Cancer Center headed by oncologist Luis Diaz, M.D.
+Swim Across America, Inc., an organization of volunteer swimmers and friends and family members of cancer patients that raises money for cancer research through swim events, has funded a laboratory at the Johns Hopkins Kimmel Cancer Center headed by Cancer Center Director, Dr. Bill Nelson.

-In its first year, Swim Across America, Baltimore set the record for the largest inaugural event in SAA history.
-The open water and pool swims have grown and have raised over $1,700,000 in 5 years for the Swim Across America Lab at the Sidney Kimmel Cancer Center at Johns Hopkins.
+In its first year, Swim Across America, Baltimore set the record for the largest inaugural event in Swim Across America history.
+The open water and pool swims have grown and have raised over $2,600,000 in 7 years for the Swim Across America Lab at the Sidney Kimmel Cancer Center at Johns Hopkins.

 Swim Across America Baltimore 2015 - A Success

 The 2015 Swim Across America Baltimore event was a huge success thanks to all the swimmers, volunteers, donors, sponorsors and more.
 The event, held September 2015, has raised more than $550,000 and counting!

 Watch a highlight video from the open water swim event

 In 2014, two new clinical trials were launched.
 One uses a combination of a conventional chemotherapy drug at very low doses to extend the lives of patients with pancreatic cancer and the second involves a new immune target that provides new options for patients whose cancers have not responded to existing treatments.